dalibo/ldap2pg/docs/index.md

 # ldap2pg --help
 ```

-Now you **must** configure Postgres and LDAP connexions as well as the
+Now you **must** configure Postgres and LDAP connections as well as the
 synchronization map.
 The
 [dumb but tested `ldap2pg.yml`](https://github.com/dalibo/ldap2pg/blob/master/ldap2pg.yml) is